MSU Billings Catalog

 On-Campus Requirement

-Required to live on campus: Students who are 20 years or younger, 3 years out of high school, and under 30 credits at the start of the fall semester.
+Required to live on campus: Students who are 20 years or younger, three years out of high school, and under 30 credits at the start of the fall semester.

 Automatically exempt from housing (no form is required):